Nelofarzabi/Reading_List_App/README.md

 # Reading List App

 > Description the project.
-- Reading list app is a sipmle web app which developed with HTML , CSS , JS ..
+- Reading list app is a simple web app which developed with HTML , CSS , JS ..
 - With this app you can :
 - Add books
 - Delete books